Hepatic encephalopathy is a problem with the brain in people who have liver disease. The problem may be temporary or permanent.

 - Depression or anxiety

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-The condition of your nervous system will also be assessed.
+Your blood will be tested to find out how well your liver and kidneys are working.

 Medications may be used to: